KichoX/Daily-Journal-Template/README.md

 # Daily-Journal-Template
-Local server activated Daily journal blog with 3 pages and a option to composite new blog.
+Local server activated Daily journal blog with 3 pages and a option to composite new blog. (version without database)

 Step by step how i start and launch my app.js: